Routing and navigation with Angular 16

 Angular offers an angular@router library which allows you to manage routing.

-We will import this library into a module dedicated to routing.
+The angular@routeur library was imported into a module dedicated to routing.

-Throughout this tutorial we will try to use the commands offered by angular-cli to automatically generate the necessary source code.
+Throughout this tutorial we will try to use the commands that angular-cli offers to automatically generate the necessary source code.

 First we will create six components that will be used in routing.